ThuHoiBao/Project_Team_Frontend/README.md

 **UTEShop** is an **e-commerce web application** that allows users to **buy shirts online** quickly, conveniently, and securely.
 The project is built using **ReactJS**, **TypeScript**, with styling powered by **TailwindCSS** and **Bootstrap** for a clean and responsive UI.

----

-## 🚀 Key Features

-- 👕 Browse and search shirts by category, style, and size.
-- 🛒 Add products to the shopping cart and proceed to checkout.
-- ❤️ Manage favorites, view and submit feedback or reviews.
-- 🔐 User authentication (register, login, OTP verification, password recovery).
-- 📦 Manage and track orders.
-- 🔔 Real-time notifications using Socket.io.
-- 🌗 Modern, responsive design that works across all devices.

----

 ## 🧩 Technologies Used